Actifio/restapisamples/README.md

 ## Variables when issuing info and task commands:

 All examples will use variables with curl.
-This means the IP address is always shown as **$cdsip**.
+This means the IP address is always shown as **$vdpip**.
 In a bash script the login parts could get assembled like this:
 ```
 #!/bin/bash
 # IP is hardset but could be fetched as a parm like this: